Sequential simulation-based inference for extreme mass ratio inspirals: Results

 We now present parameter estimation results for EMRI waveform injections whose parameters are sampled from within the prior ranges shown in \cref{tab:priors}.
 Signals are produced in the time domain, with a duration of $3.15\times10^6$ seconds (one tenth of a year) and a sampling cadence $\mathrm{d}t=10\,{\rm s}$.
 This value of $\mathrm{d}t$ is small enough to avoid aliasing for the values of $m_1$ we consider here \cite{fastfourier}.
 We choose a mode content threshold of $\epsilon=10^{-5}$ as defined in \texttt{FEW}, meaning that if a particular mode contributes more than a fraction of $10^{-5}$ of the total power emitted by all modes then it is included in the summation when the waveform is evaluated.
 For the fiducial system we consider here, 581 modes are included.

-We use wide priors within the domain of validity of \texttt{FEW}, in order to understand the potential of this algorithm for both searches and parameter estimation, cf. Table~\ref{tab:priors}.
+We use wide priors within the domain of validity of \texttt{FEW}, in order to understand the potential of this algorithm for both searches (i.e. narrowing down the parameter space) and parameter estimation (subsequently measuring the parameters precisely), cf. Table~\ref{tab:priors}.
 The exceptions to this are the initial semi-latus recti, for which we choose the prior such that the simulations capture the final part of the merger, i.e. not time segments that are much earlier in the inspiral.
 Depending on the parameter set, some systems will merge just within the data segment, while others will not quite reach merger.
 We find (as expected) that the measurement precision on a given injection degrades considerably if the simulations only capture portions of the signals that are long before merger.